chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 ```

 For physically based rendering we need also another kind of lighting setup to achieve the best result.
 We need to set
- on the `SCNScene`, the object that contains all the `SCNNode` elements of a scene, the `lightingEnviroment` and
+ up the `SCNScene`, the object that contains all the `SCNNode` elements of a scene, the `lightingEnviroment` and
  `background` properties.
 These ones let SceneKit approximate more accurately the indirect lighting calculation.
 To
  set this features we create a new class, `PhysicallyBasedLightingEnviroment`, that will receive the scene to setup.
- On that this class will set a cubemap on the `lightingEnviroment.contents` property and its intensity on the
+ On  this class will set a cubemap on the `lightingEnviroment.contents` property and its intensity on the
  `lightingEnviroment.intensity` property.
 To match the result of this lighting setup, it will set the `background
- .contents` with the same cubemap used before.
+ .contents` with the same cubemap used for the `lightingEnviroment.contents` property.

 ```swift
 class PhysicallyBasedLightingEnviroment {